-Pull project files from Git
+Pull project files

 Overview

-This API updates the specified project with the latest files from the associated Git repository.
+Updates the specified project with the latest files from the associated Git repository.
 Equivalent to git pull.

 - The project must already be associated with a Git repository.